THE-Engineering/export-from-the-ums-import-to-auth0/docs/application-features.md

 - `npm run remove-by-users-imports`
 - `npm run remove-by-users-exports`

-These tasks are probably only useful in the development environment in which case _you must connect to the bastion in AWS for access to MariaDB_
+These tasks may only be useful in the _development environment_ in which case you must [open a secure tunnel to MariaDB using the bastion in AWS](opening-a-tunnel.md)

 In each case